View Janet Milliner's Obituary on dispatch.com and share memories

 1940 - 2020

-Janet L. (Ramey) Milliner, age 79, went home to be with the Lord on January 1, 2020.
-Survived by husband, George; son, Don (Angie) Ramey; daughter, Roxana Camden; 4 grandchildren; several great grandchildren; sister, Lois Dunn; several nieces and nephews.
-Family will receive friends Tuesday, January 7, 2020 beginning at 9:30 am until time of service at 10:30 am at GRAUMLICH FUNERAL HOME, 1351 South High St., Columbus, OH.
-Pastor Phil Spriggs officiating.
-Interment Reber Hill Cemetery.
-To sign and view Marilyn's online guest book please visit www.graumlichfuneralhome.com.
+Janet L. (Ramey) Milliner, age 79 went home to be with the Lord on January 1, 2020.
+Survived by husband George; son, Don (Angie) Ramey; daughter, Roxana (Mike) Camden; 2 grandchildren; several great grandchildren; sister, Lois (Herb) Dunn; a niece and nephew.
+Memorial Service to take place at a later time at Grace Ministries on Rathmell Road Lockbourne, OH.
+To sign and view Janet's online guest book please visit www.graumlichfuneralhome.com.